wikipedia2vec/wikipedia2vec/README.md

 - *--links-per-page*: The number of contextual entities to be generated from the link graph for processing each page (default: 10)
 - *--init-alpha*: The initial learning rate (default: 0.025)
 - *--min-alpha*: The minimum learning rate (default: 0.0001)
-- *--sample*: The parameter that controls downsampling of high frequency words (default: 1e-4)
+- *--sample*: The parameter that controls the downsampling of frequent words (default: 1e-4)

 ### Saving Embeddings in Text Format